 The beating natural heart of Truckee is the river of the same name.
 Flowing through the center of town, it’s also the sole outlet of Lake Tahoe which then empties into Pyramid Lake.
 These waters are also the native home to the largest trout in the world – the Lahontan Cutthroat Trout.
 Back in 1996, the 1st ever Truckee River Day helped spawn today’s Truckee River Council.
 Over the past decades, thousands of nature-lovers in gumboots have helped restore meadows, planted native vegetation, and repaired our mountain home.
 For inspiration in joining them this year to help continue that tradition, take a self-guided tour of the 10 past Truckee River Day projects.

 All Hallows Fantasy Faire

 What started as a way to celebrate the Celtic festival of Samhain has now transformed to include all types of fantasy.
 This two-day fantasy faire features live music, food, drink, a variety of other entertainers such as Carpathian storytellers and even a Burning of the Harvestman on Saturday night.
 The All Hallows Fantasy Faire has a strong focus on creativity in regards to costumes.
 They encourage the public to design original costumes and not wear store-bought items.

-From spooky to fantasy filled, don’t miss out on these unrivaled events all across the month of October in the High Sierra.
+From spooky to fantasy filled, don’t miss out on these unrivaled October events in California all across the month in the High Sierra.
 We guarantee you’ll forget about your worries in the world and leave in a good mood.